Global Existence of Weak Solutions for the Anisotropic Compressible Stokes System: Introduction

 at least in the sense of measures.
 By multiplying $\left( \text{\ref{Imp3} }\right) $ with $\frac{1}{\gamma}\left( \overline{\rho^{\gamma}} -\rho^{\gamma}\right) ^{\frac{1}{\gamma}-1}$ we get that

 such that by integration and using $\left( \text{\ref{positive_mesure} }\right) $ we end up with

-Therefore if we have compactness initially, we get compactness on $\rho_{\varepsilon}$.
+Therefore if we have compactness initially, we get compactness of the sequence $\left( \rho_{\varepsilon}\right) _{\varepsilon\geq0}$.
 Of course all the previous formal calculations have to be justified because of the weak regularity and of possible vanishing quantity: this will be the subject of Subsection \ref{weakstab}.

-\textbf{Remark.} It interesting to note that our new approach to get characterization of the defect measure on the pressure sequence is related to the energy equation and strongly uses the energy dissipation.
-We speculate that it has a physical meaning in some sense.
+\begin{remark} It is interesting to note that our new approach to get characterization of the defect measure on the pressure sequence is related to the energy equation and strongly uses the energy dissipation.
+We speculate that it has a physical meaning in some sense. \end{remark}

+\begin{remark} Even though our method allows us to treat very general anisotropies it does not seem to apply to general convex pressure laws $p\left( \rho\right) $.
+If we let $H\left( \rho\right) $ be the potential energy which is defined via